 Travel & Transportation

-Automatic cameras placed by the police along roadways help to maintain speed limits, which are often lower than in other European countries.
+- Automatic cameras placed by the police along roadways help enforce speed limits, which are often lower than in other European countries.
 Fines - and sometimes even jail time - are imposed for violations.

-TRAVEL BY SEA: Extreme weather can cause delays and/or alternative routes.
-For information about safety on water, visit the Official Travel Guide to Norway.
+Travel by Sea: Extreme weather can cause delays and/or alternative routes.
+For information about safety at sea, visit the Official Travel Guide to Norway.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed that Norway’s Civil Aviation Authority is in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Norway’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Norway’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Norway’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.